Photo shows massive slip blocking Coromandel road amid heavy rain

 It said residents can expect another 30 to 60mm of rain about the ranges, in addition to what has already fallen.
 There will be lesser amounts near the coast.

-Waka Kotahi NZTA said State Highway 25 is closed between Tairua and Hikuai, and between Hikuai and Whangamata due to a slip and flooding.
+Waka Kotahi NZTA said State Highway 25 has reopened.
+It had earlier been closed between Tairua and Hikuai, and between Hikuai and Whangamata, due to flooding and a slip.

 Thames-Coromandel District Council said flooding and slips had also closed a number of other roads.